drunkard/ceph-readable-doc/html/_sources/radosgw/placement.rst.txt

 ``X-Amz-Storage-Class`` header, while the Swift protocol uses the ``X-Object-Storage-Class`` header.

-When using AWS S3 SDKs such as ``boto3``, it is important that non-default storage class names match those provided by AWS S3, or else the SDK will drop the request and raise an exception.

 S3 Object Lifecycle Management can then be used to move object data between storage classes using ``Transition`` actions.

+When using AWS S3 SDKs such as ``boto3``, it is important that storage class names match those provided by AWS S3, or else the SDK will drop the request and raise an exception.
+Moreover, some S3 clients and libraries expect AWS-specific behavior when a storage class named or prefixed with ``GLACIER`` is used and thus will fail when accessing Ceph RGW services.
+For this reason we advise that other storage class names be used with Ceph, including ``INTELLIGENT-TIERING``, ``STANDARD_IA``, ``REDUCED_REDUNDANCY``, and ``ONEZONE_IA``.
+Custom storage class names like ``CHEAPNDEEP`` are accepted by Ceph but might not be by some clients and libraries.

 .. _`Pools`: ../pools
 .. _`Multisite Configuration`: ../multisite